ibm-cloud-docs/vmware-service/common/vcd-ops-guide.md

       * For **Initiation Mode** select one of the three options (Initiator, Respond Only or On Demand) and click **NEXT**.
    4. For **Org VDC Networks**, select the VDC network to participate in the L2 VPN and click **NEXT**.

-      Both ends of the L2 VPN must use the same network IP ranges with unique IP assigmnets to servers and VMs across both ends of the VPN.
+      Both ends of the L2 VPN must use the same network IP ranges with unique IP assignments to servers and VMs across both ends of the VPN.
 For example, the L2 VPN connects one end of the tunnel with a network that uses `192.168.50.10-192.168.50.100` to the other end with network that uses `192.168.50.101-192.168.50.190`.
       {: tip}

    5. Review the settings for accuracy and click **FINISH**.

-#### Procedure to configure the L2 VPN client
+##### Procedure to configure the L2 VPN client
 {: #vcd-ops-guide-l2vpn-vmaas-config-client}

-1. From the tenant portal, click the **Menu** icon at the upper left of the page and select **Data Centers**.
+1. From the left panel of the tenant portal, click **Data Centers**.
-2. From the main page under **Virtual Data Center**, click the VDC where you want to create the L2 VPN.
+2. From the **Virtual Data Center** details page, click the VDC where you want to create the L2 VPN.
-3. In the left pane under **Networking**, click **Edges**.
+3. In the **Networking** section in the left panel, click **Edges**.
-4. From the **Services** section in the left pane, select **L2 VPN**.
+4. From the **Services** section in the left panel, click **L2 VPN**.
 5. Click **NEW** and complete the following fields for the L2 VPN tunnel.
    1. For **Choose Session Mode**, set the session mode to **Client** for the L2 VPN.
 The other side is **Server**.
    2. For **General Settings**, complete the following selections and click **NEXT**.
       * For **Name** and **Description**, provide details that help to describe the VPN.
       * For **Peer Code**, use the value from the server side of the L2 VPN.
-If the server side is a Director VDC, complete the folowing steps from the VDC that is the server-side of the L2 VPN.
+If the server side is a Director VDC, complete the following steps from the VDC that is the server-side of the L2 VPN.
-        1. From the left pane under **Networking**, click **Edges**.
+        1. From the left panel under **Networking**, click **Edges**.
-        2. From the **Services** section in the left pane, select **L2 VPN** and select the L2 VPN Server from the list.
+        2. From the **Services** section in the left panel, select **L2 VPN** and select the L2 VPN Server from the list.
         3. Above the table, click **Copy peer code**.
         4. Paste the peer code value in the client L2 VPN **Peer Code* input** field.
         5. For **State**, toggle to enable.
    3. For **Endpoint Setup**, complete the following selections and click **NEXT**.
-      * For **Local Endpoint**, enter a free and unused public IP address.
-This is the same address that is used in the L2 VPN server config as the **Remote IP**.
+      * For **Local Endpoint**, enter an available and unused public IP address.
+The IP address is the same address that is used in the L2 VPN server config as the **Remote IP**.
 The IP address must also be allocated in IP Spaces Floating IPs.
       * For **Remote IP**, enter a public IP address from the remote side of the L2 VPN.
 The address on the Server side of the VPN is called the **Local IP Address**.
    4. For **Org VDC Networks**, complete the following selections and click **NEXT**.
       * Select the VDC network to extend over the L2 VPN.

-      Both ends of the L2 VPN must use the same network IP ranges with unique IP assigmnets to servers and VMs across both ends of the VPN.
+      Both ends of the L2 VPN must use the same network IP ranges with unique IP assignments to servers and VMs across both ends of the VPN.
 For example, the L2 VPN connects one end of the tunnel with a network that uses `192.168.50.10-192.168.50.100` to the other end with network that uses `192.168.50.101-192.168.50.190`.
       {: tip}

       * For **Tunnel ID**, use incrementing numbers for each L2 VPN tunnel.
-For the first tunnel use 1.
-For the second tunnel use 2 and so on.
+For the first tunnel, use `1`.
+For the second tunnel, use `2` and so on.
    5. Review the settings for accuracy and click **FINISH**.

 ## Accessing Operations Manager